-BluePass motivates the testers to increase password security.
-More than 70% (22 out of 31) of the testers state they are motivated to choose more secure passwords and less likely to re-use existing passwords, thus making their passwords stronger.
-However, though the testers report they are motivated to use more secure passwords, we notice that only 4 testers have tried using random passwords generated by BluePass to create/change their passwords, which may result from the fact that users feel "unsafe" to use a non-memorable password.
+Figures 5e and 5f illustrate that BluePass motivates the testers to increase password security.
+More than 70% (22 out of 31) of the testers are motivated to choose more secure passwords and less likely reuse existing passwords, thus making their passwords much stronger.
+However, though the testers report they are motivated to use more secure passwords, we notice that only nine testers have tried using random passwords generated by BluePass to create/change their passwords.
+We believe the reasons are multi-fold.
+First, when asked why not use passwords generated by BluePass, five testers mention that they feel "unsafe" when they cannot remember their passwords.
+Second, although being explicitly instructed to treat the account as a real account, some testers may still think they are just creating a test account.
+As a result, they feel reluctant to create a secure password.
+Third, five testers state that they are creating more secure passwords and they are just not using passwords generated by BluePass.

-The majority of testers (94%) expresses willingness to use BluePass to manager their passwords.
-We also ask the testers to compare BluePass to other favorite password managers they have used, and testers show large preference to BluePass over existing password managers.
+The majority of testers (94%) are willing to use BluePass to manager their passwords (see Figure 5g).
+We also ask the testers to compare BluePass to other favorite password managers they have used (see Figures 5h and 5i), and testers show large preference to BluePass over existing password managers.
+BluePass is rated averagely 4.9 points while the average rating of existing password managers is only 3.5 points.
 To summarize, BluePass is generally considered more secure and usable than existing password managers by the testers.
 Most of them show preference to BluePass and willingness to use it.
-Thus, it is reasonable to conclude that BluePass does help users secure their passwords.
+Thus, it is evident that BluePass does help users secure their passwords.

-8 Discussion
+8. Discussion and Limitations